LuckyMan23129/Flute/README.md

 - Reset button

-<div align="justify"> Similar to LTE-M nodes, the reference source code for outdoor and indoor LoRa 433MHz is also described in a GitHub as follows: https://github.com/LuckyMan23129/Flute/tree/master/Source%20code/LoRa%20AsTAR%2B%2B </div>
+<div align="justify"> Similar to LTE-M nodes, the reference source code for outdoor and indoor LoRa 433MHz is also described in a GitHub as follows: https://github.com/LuckyMan23129/Flute/tree/master/Source%20code/LoRa%20AsTAR%2B%2B </div>.
+This facilitates developers to develop a battery-free LoRa IoT node more easily than ever.